 A lower GRM generally indicates a better value, as it means you are paying less for each dollar of rental income.
 It’s a quick way to see how a property’s price stacks up against its earning potential.
 Like the 1% Rule, the GRM is a blunt instrument because it ignores operating expenses.
 Still, it’s an excellent metric for a fast, side-by-side real estate market analysis of different listings.

-Know When to Dig Deeper
+When Is It Time to Dig Deeper?

 Once a property passes your initial screening with rules like the 1% Rule and a favorable GRM, it’s time to move beyond estimates and get the real story.
 This is where your due diligence truly begins.
 You need to verify the seller’s numbers by requesting actual past records, including tax returns, maintenance bills, and a current rent roll.
 Even small differences between projected and actual expenses can have a huge impact on your net income and overall profit.